AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

    **_Example:_** Decision Maker role is missing and the completeness score is < 50

-1. Complete the Buying Groups
+1. Complete the Buying Groups definitions.

-   Acquire missing people
+   * Acquire missing people
    * Send to LinkedIn Destination
    * Enrich with Zoominfo

-1. Add to Account Journeys
+1. Add to Account Journeys.